 “Aye, sir,” said Leonova.

 Chew lowered the sheet and took a breath.
 Looking at the expectant faces around him, he smiled.
 “I’m sorry.
 I know you were all expecting more.
 A ceremony.
-You deserve it.
 God knows we earned it.
 For us, duty has to be its own reward.
 After years of war, we are finally able to return to what some might say is the spirit of the service‒” To his right, Leonova let out a barely audible groan. “‒exploration and the advancement of the frontiers of knowledge for the benefit of all sentient life.
-I know this is a little ship, and a small crew, and no one expects much; however, I believe we will live up to the highest ideals and traditions of the service, that no one will forget Spirit.
+I know this is a little ship, and a small crew, and no one expects much; however, I believe we will live up to the highest ideals and traditions of the service.
 Stations, please.”

 At a gesture, Perkins cut the comms.
 Chew took his seat.
-It was large and well-padded and didn’t feel at all like what he’d been expecting, but he figured he’d get used to it in time.
+It was large and well-padded and didn’t feel at all like what he’d been expecting, but he figured he’d get used to it.

 Lex remained standing next to him while the rest of the bridge officers sat and turned back to their panels, the pre-flight bustle returning in full force.